All Locations Open 24 Hours A Day, 7 Days A Week

 Treatment may include:

-• Cool water over the burn for 5-30 minutes reduces pain and prevents further damage.
+• Cooling the burn with cool water for 5-30 minutes reduces pain and prevents further damage.

 • Gently clean the burn with mild soap and water to remove debris and lower your risk of infection.